welteki/docs.actuated.dev/docs/install-agent.md

 5. Start the agent

+    We suggest starting the agent through a script or tmux session initially, then once we've confirmed it's enrolled correctly, switch over to systemd.

+    The easiest way to configure everything is to run as root, however, you can also use a non-root user with passwordless `sudo`, if you prefer.

-    For an Intel/AMD Actuated Agent, create a `start.sh` file:
+    For an Intel/AMD Actuated Agent, create a `/root/start.sh` file:

     ```bash
     #!/bin/bash